thaisavelino/Docker-1-ecole42/README.md

 **folder 01_dockerfiles**

-I put comments of how to use each of them
+There are comments showing how to use each of them

 # Correction
 Things you must check when correcting another student.